-The following Hong Kong legislations and regulations may be relevant depending on the nature of the transaction and ought to be considered in securitisation transactions, as appropriate :
+The following Hong Kong legislations and regulations may be relevant depending on the nature of the transaction and ought to be considered in securitisation transactions, as appropriate:

-- Banking Ordinance (Cap.
+- a.
+Banking Ordinance (Cap.
 155) and the Code of Banking Practice, regulating various dealings of "authorised institutions" ("Als") (as defined in the Banking Ordinance (Cap.
 155); - Banking (Capital) Rules (Cap.
 155L) on capital treatment and Banking (Disclosure) Rules (Cap.
 155M) on related disclosure requirements applicable to Als having securitisation exposures; - c.
 HKMA's Supervisory Policy Manual CR-G-12 providing guidance to Als engaged in credit risk transfer activities (including securitisation transactions) whether acting as purchasers, originators or investors; - d.
 Companies Ordinance (Cap.
 622) ("Companies Ordinance") in connection with corporate originators and the registration of security; - e.
 Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
 32) ("CWUMPO") in connection with insolvency, and authorisation and registration of offering documentation for the offers of debentures to the public in Hong Kong and the related exemptions; - f.
 Conveyancing and Property Ordinance (Cap.
 219) ("CPO") in connection with insolvency and claw-back or avoidance of certain transfers of property; - g.
 Securities and Futures Ordinance (Cap.
 571) ("SFO") in connection with the authorisation of offering documentation of structured products and the related exemptions; - h.
 Subsidiary legislations and the various guidelines and circulars issued by the Securities and Futures Commission ("SFC"), in connection with the licensing and regulation of financial intermediaries engaged in "regulated activities" (eg, dealings in or advising on securities) (as defined in the SFO);

 - i.
-Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission ("Code of Conduct") governing conducts and obligations of financial intermediaries, with recent new rules governing intermediaries engaged in bookbuilding or placing activities in debt capital market transactions (effective from 5 August 2022), covering certain activities in a securitisation transaction; - j.
+Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission ("Code of Conduct") governing conducts and obligations of financial intermediaries, with recent new rules governing intermediaries engaged in bookbuilding or placing activities in debt capital market transactions (effective from 5 August 2022), covering certain book-running and placing activities in Hong Kong securitisation transactions; - j.
 Money Lenders Ordinance (Cap.
 163) in connection with lending activity; - k.
 Law Amendment and Reform (Consolidation) Ordinance (Cap.
 23) in connection with transfer of loans and receivables; - Personal Data (Privacy) Ordinance (Cap.
 486) ("PDPO") in connection with the collection, use and transfer of personal data; - m.
-Financial Institutions (Resolution) (Contractual Recognition of Suspension of Termination Rights - Banking Sector) Rules (Cap.
+Financial Institutions (Resolution) (Contractual Recognition of Suspension of Termination Rights Banking Sector) Rules (Cap.
 628) ("Stay Rules") requiring a mandatory provision on suspension of termination rights in certain covered contracts involving Als; and - n.
-The Hong Kong Stock Exchange's Listing Rules ("Listing Rules") governing the listing of debt securities either issued to retail investors in a public offering or to professional investors only.
+The Hong Kong Stock Exchange's Listing Rules ("Listing Rules") governing the listing of debt securities either issued to retail investors in a public offering or to professional investors only. - The Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 (effective from 1 January 2023), and the Inland Revenue (Amendment) (Taxation on Foreign-sourced Disposal Gains) Bill 2023 (the Bill) (effective from 1 January 2024) (together the "Foreign-sourced Income Exemption" or FSIE" regime).